pxlxingliang/abacus-test/README.md

         - "emax_coef": the coefficient of ecutwfc, the real ENCUT = E_MAX * emax_coef, where E_MAX is the recommended value in POTCAR.
 Default is 1.5.
 - `abacus2cp2k`: if convert the abacus input to cp2k input.
 Detault is false.
 Now support the convert of cell/coordinate/kpt/calculation/force_thr/stress_thr/smearing/mixing/scf_thr(for PW = abacus_value*1e3, for LCAO=abacus_value*1e2).
 - `cp2k_setting`: some extra setting of cp2k.
 Should be a dict, and the key is the name of cp2k input, and the value is the value of the input.
 Such as: {"FORCE_EVAL": {"DFT": {"SCF": {"EPS_SCF": 1e-6}}}}.
+- `link_example_template_extra_files`: if link the extra files in each example folder.
+Default is true (will link or copy all files in example folder).
+If is false, will only copy or link the required files for ABACUS job, such as: INPUT/KPT/STRU/.upf/.orb.

 If there has more than two types of mixing, will put inputs in a subfolder named by 00000, 00001, 00002, ...